|

 editor of a Berlin city magazine quotes the Irish-American entertainer Gayle

-Tufts on her favorite café, run by an American, as saying "The fact that
+Tufts on her favorite café, run by an American, as saying "The fact that right

-building would have a healing effect on the barren cityscape.
-The
+a healing effect on the barren cityscape.
+The surrounding streets still bear

-surrounding streets still bear the marks of wartime destruction and of the
+the marks of wartime destruction and of the bad city planning that followed.

 It used to take great effort to participate in Jewish culture: one first